 And truthfully?
 Even when we’re introverts, freelancing alone can occasionally get, well, lonely.
-There’s a huge benefit to being a part of a community of other freelancers (such as our private community group in the Set Yourself Up For Freelancing Success e-course).
+There’s a huge benefit to being a part of a community of other freelancers, or even connecting with each other on social media platforms like Instagram.

 2) There is no one-size-fits-all.

 You, your brand, your business, your services, and your clients are all unique.
 It’s not like there is one particular marketing strategy that is going to magically work for everyone, for example.
 You can be a freelancer and start a successful freelancing business, but only if you focus on what’s right for YOU.

 The systems and strategies you use need to be customized for YOU and your needs if they’re going to be effective and if you’re going to succeed with your freelance business.

 3) It’s easy to fail.

 Let’s face it: freelancing can be overwhelming, confusing, and stressful.